BruceKendall/InvasionHet/content/post/2017-09-30-customizing-blogdown.md

 When I pushed this, and activated the website feature on github, I did have a home page at https://brucekendall.github.io/InvasionHet/.
 But it didn't have any styling, and the links didn't work.
 I've now changed the `baseurl` in `config.toml` to point to this site.
 Let's see how that works...
 It didn't, but I left the trailing slash off.
 Let's add that and try...

+Success!
+But the runway image got lost in the transition, I just moved that from `public` to `docs`.